 In each week of assessed block, the trainee is entitled to PPA time just as class teachers are, this is often taken alongside the mentor and enables the trainee to plan, prepare and assess.
-Trainees are also entitled to Professional Development (PD) time.
+Trainees are also entitled to PD or Professional Development time.
 This is separate and additional to PPA time.
-This is focused time for professional development which may include; observing expert colleagues, visiting a different school in a MAT, targeted observations focused on a key aspect such as questioning or adaptive practice or it could also be time spent talking to key personnel within the school such as the SENDCo or a subject leader.
+This is focused time for professional development which may include observing expert colleagues, visiting a different school in a MAT, targeted observations focused on a key aspect such as questioning or adaptive practice or it could also be time spent talking to key personnel within the school such as the SENDCo or a subject leader.
 There is guidance in the week-by-week breakdown of the types of activity that should be covered in PD time.
 It should not be used as extra PPA time.
 PD time content should be reflected in the weekly RoP.
-[Note: on weeks where trainees have centre-based as well as school-based training, this takes the place of professional development time].